sahahn/BPt/docs/user_guide.rst

 You have two different options in terms of input that params can accept, these are:

     - Select a preset distribution
-        To select a preset, ABCD_ML defined, distribution, the selected object must first have atleast one preset distribution.
+        To select a preset, BPt defined, distribution, the selected object must first have atleast one preset distribution.
 These options can be found for each object specifically in the documentation under where that object is defined.
 Specifially, they will be listed with both an integer index, and a corresponding str name (see :ref:`Models`).

-        For example, in creating a binary :class:`Model<ABCD_ML.Model>` we could pass:
+        For example, in creating a binary :class:`Model<BPt.Model>` we could pass:

         ::